|

 over water), making it the longest bridge in Europe when it opened in 1998

-(It has the same length as the road-rail tunnel-bridge linking Denmark and Sweden).
+and still today one of the longest in the world (it has the same length as the road-rail tunnel-bridge linking Denmark and Sweden).

 Its vastness forced engineers to factor in the curvature of the Earth during its construction.